ShaileshRawat1403/sans_serif_sentiments/ai-handbook/prompted-but-not-prepared/README.md

 ---

-# Section 6: Prompt Patterns & Thinking Models
+# Prompt Patterns & Thinking Models

 > *The way you ask is the way you think.*
 > AI doesn't just answer.
 It **reflects**.